How Bernard Arnault’s next-generation focus sets his family office apart

 The Rise of the ‘Wolf in Cashmere’

-Following his ascent to the position of chairman, Arnault put into action his aggressive business expansion plans, acquiring Céline, Christian Lacroix, Berluti, Kenzo, La Tribune, Guerlain, Loewe, Marc Jacobs, and Sephora between 1988 and 1997.
-This ballooned LVMH’s profits from $508 million in 1990 to $665.8 million by 1999, making Arnault the richest man in fashion that same year.
+Following his ascent, Arnault launched a period of rapid expansion, acquiring iconic fashion and beauty houses including Céline, Christian Lacroix, Berluti, Kenzo, Guerlain, Loewe, Marc Jacobs, and Sephora between 1988 and 1997.
+These moves fuelled a surge in LVMH’s profits, which grew from $508 million in 1990 to $665.8 million by the end of the decade, earning Arnault the title of the richest man in fashion by 1999.

 Between 1998 and 1991, Arnault also invested in several web-based companies including Boo.com, Libertysurf, Zebank, and Netflix.
 In 1999, he had also bought out a 34.4 % stake in Gucci which the latter termed as a ‘creeping takeover’.
 However, after a legal ruling in 2001, LVMH sold off their shares with a $700 million profit.